aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/05-updating-versions.md

 </details>

 With each new build implementation, we will need to udate the Plugin Setup contract to be able to update to that new version.
-We do this through updating the `prepareUpdate()` function with the latest version we've deployed.
+We do this through updating the `prepareUpdate()` function to support any new features that need to be set up.

 ```solidity
 // SPDX-License-Identifier: AGPL-3.0-or-later